DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "As for World reincarnation, that rasterrizer is related to it.
 Summoning this creature...
-There is a ringleader behind it."
+There is someone behind it."

 Still the Angel's gaze was fixed...
 On Kai, not looking away at all.